Stefanie Horn: Career

-She won a silver medal in the Mixed C2 event at the 2017 ICF Canoe Slalom World Championships in Pau together with Niccolò Ferrari.
-She also won one gold and two silver medals in the K1 event at the European Championships.
+Horn won a silver medal in the Mixed C2 event at the 2017 ICF Canoe Slalom World Championships in Pau together with Niccolò Ferrari.

+She also won four medals (1-2-1) at the European Championships, including a bronze in kayak cross at the 2023 European Games in Kraków.

-Horn competed at two Olympic games.
+Horn competed at three Olympic games.
 She finished 8th in the K1 event at the 2016 Summer Olympics in Rio de Janeiro and 4th in the K1 event at the 2020 Summer Olympics in Tokyo.
+She also competed at the 2024 Summer Olympics in Paris, finishing 5th in the K1 event and 16th in kayak cross.

 World Cup individual podiums

 Personal life

 Her older sister Jacqueline represented Germany in canoe slalom.
-Stefanie is married to Italian slalom canoeist Riccardo De Gennaro.
-Olympic Italian canoeist Giovanni De Gennaro is her brother-in-law.